 Performing a Rental Inspection

-In order to determine what you can deduct from a security deposit, you’ll need to perform a rental inspection.
+You’ll need to perform a rental inspection to determine what you can deduct from a security deposit.

 We recommend following this process:

 - Perform the inspection as soon as possible after the move-out date.